-What Your Doctor Needs to Know About Diagnosing Adult ADHD
+What Your Doctor Needs to Know About Diagnosing ADHD in Adults

-Though the medical and scientific communities now agree that ADHD is not strictly a childhood condition, the most widely used diagnostic criteria remain focused on identifying symptoms in children and teens.
-This means adults may suffer misdiagnosis or no diagnosis at all if they don’t understand nuances of ADHD and it’s overlapping conditions in adulthood.
-Get started here.
+Though the medical and scientific communities now agree that ADHD is not strictly a childhood condition, the most widely used criteria for diagnosing ADHD in adults remain focused on identifying symptoms in children and teens.
+This means adults may suffer misdiagnosis or no diagnosis at all if their physician doesn’t understand nuances of ADHD and it’s overlapping conditions in adulthood.
+Learn what to do about it here.

 “[These adults have] been able to find compensations and ways around their ADHD their entire lives,” says Dodson, until their challenges “just overwhelm their ability to cope with their ADHD.”
 They typically go to the doctor for other conditions they think they may have, like anxiety or a mood disorder.